keu/docs/guides/executing-notebooks.md

 [Databricks](https://databricks.com/) is a popular unified data and analytics platform built around [Apache Spark](https://spark.apache.org/) that provides users with fully managed Apache Spark clusters and interactive notebooks.
 Databricks notebooks are frequently used when working with large data sets that require Spark's large-scale data processing capabilities.

-Databricks notebooks can be easily orchestrated with Airflow by using the [Databricks provider](https://registry.astronomer.io/providers/databricks).
-The `DatabricksRunNowOperator` and `DatabricksSubmitRunOperator` can be used to run an existing notebook in your Databricks workspace and manage your Databricks notebooks and cluster configuration.
+You can use the  [Databricks provider](https://registry.astronomer.io/providers/databricks) to orchestrate Databricks notebooks with Airflow.
+You can use `DatabricksRunNowOperator` or `DatabricksSubmitRunOperator`  to run an existing notebook in your Databricks workspace and manage your Databricks notebooks and cluster configuration.
 For more details on how to use these operators, see [Orchestrating Databricks Jobs with Airflow](https://www.astronomer.io/guides/airflow-databricks).

 ## Executing AWS SageMaker notebooks

 [Amazon SageMaker](https://aws.amazon.com/sagemaker/) is a comprehensive AWS machine learning service.
 One of the features of SageMaker is elastic and shareable notebooks, which are essentially Jupyter notebooks set up to leverage AWS Elastic Computing.
-If you want a cloud-based solution that can handle large data processing, AWS SageMaker notebooks are a great alternative to Jupyter notebooks.
+If you need a cloud-based solution that can process large amounts of data, AWS SageMaker notebooks are a good alternative to Jupyter notebooks.

-SageMaker can be easily integrated with Airflow by using the [AWS provider](https://registry.astronomer.io/providers/amazon/).
+You can use the [AWS provider](https://registry.astronomer.io/providers/amazon/) to integrate SageMaker with Airflow.
 There are multiple SageMaker operators and sensors available within the provider that cover a wide range of SageMaker features:

 - [`SageMakerEndpointOperator`](https://registry.astronomer.io/providers/amazon/modules/sagemakerendpointoperator): Creates a SageMaker endpoint.
 - [`SageMakerEndpointConfigOperator`](https://registry.astronomer.io/providers/amazon/modules/sagemakerendpointconfigoperator): Creates a SageMaker endpoint config.